 Who is a good candidate for Zygoma Implant?

-Zygomatic implant is a treatment option for patient who do not have adequate bone in the upper jaw or for people who have suffered resorption of bone that is severe enough to hinder All-On-4 technique.
+The zygomatic implant is a treatment alternative for the patient who does not have adequate bone in the upper jaw or for people who have suffered resorption of the bone that is severe enough to hinder All-On-4 technique.
 However, it is an option for every healthy individual.

 What should be done after placement of a Zygoma Implant?